 The Egyptians offered to gods honeycombs as a precious gift of loyalty and consoling.

 The color is a characteristic of the honey.
 The dark-colored honey is rich in minerals (magnesium, potassium, phosphorus, iron, sodium, etc) and have a higher nutritional value.
 The light has better aroma and taste.

 Comparative advantages of Greek honey, relative to international competition, among others, are:

 Today, the Greek honey is worldwide renowned for its excellent quality, unique aroma and rich flavor.

 Each category has certain peculiarities which distinguish it from all others.

 There are two major types of honey.
 Flower honey, produced from the nectar of flowers and the honey that is produced from the juice of pine, fir and other forest plants.

-- Thyme: The most aromatic honey, extremely pleasant in taste with light glowing amber appearance among the best quality honey available.
-Crystallizes in 6 to 18 months of production.
+Rare Thyme: The most aromatic honey, extremely pleasant in taste with light glowing amber appearance among the best quality honey available.
+It is collected with special care from the Aegean islands and Crete.

-Honey consists of 70-80% of sugars, mainly glucose and fructose and it makes it powerful energy food, since it is absorbed directly by the human body (1 tablespoon honey gives 64Kcal).
+Honey is powerful energy food, since it is absorbed directly by the human body (1 tablespoon honey gives 64Kcal).
 There have been identified over 180 different substances in honey which make it also a nutritional valuable food.
 Water containing is 16%, organic acids (eighteen in number), proteins and amino acids, mineral elements in small quantities (potassium, calcium, magnesium, iron, etc.), enzymes, protein complexes, vitamins (B2, B6, C , D, E, pantothenic acid, folic acid, etc.), natural flavorings, etc.

 Honey has high energy and nutritional value not only for the abundance of the nutrients but also for the coexistence of all these, and the way in which they act on the human body.